Whole Grains A to Z

 Health bonus: The abundant protein in quinoa is complete protein, which means that it contains all the essential amino acids our bodies can’t make on their own.

-White rice is refined, with the germ and bran removed.
-Whole-grain rice is usually brown – but, unknown to many, can also be black, purple, red or any of a variety of exotic hues.
+White rice is a refined grain, not a whole grain, because the germ and bran have been removed.
+Whole grain rice is usually brown – but, unknown to many, can also be black, purple, red or any of a variety of exotic hues.
 Around the world, rice thrives in warm, humid climates; almost all of the U.S. rice crop is grown in Arkansas, California, Louisiana, Mississippi, Missouri and Texas.

 Converted rice is parboiled before refining, a process which drives some of the B vitamins into the endosperm so that they are not lost when the bran is removed.
 As a result, converted rice is healthier than regular white rice, but still is lacking many nutrients found in brown rice.
 Brown rice is lower in fiber than most other whole grains, but rich in many nutrients.

 How to be sure you're getting whole grain rice: The term brown rice is always whole grain, as are most other colored rices, such as black rice or red rice.

 Rice and wild rice are the grains of the month in September.
 Learn more...